Code-Institute-Submissions/SofiaHorvath91-ucd_project_4_MayResub/README.md

 * [Sign Up / Login Page Wireframe](https://github.com/SofiaHorvath91/ucd_project_4/blob/master/static/img/readme/balsamiq-login_signup.png)
 ### 6. Style
 * Design & Colours
-  * When planning the project, I wanted a very simple design, not too grim but neither too playful, so I decided to rely on a visually appealing, reddish background image with matching theme, and white text with black border to ease the effect of the heavy subject.
-I wanted to avoid too much black or too dark theme as I wanted to emphasize the hope and the chance you give to yourself, not the sad conditions what give the context.
+  * When planning the project, I wanted a very simple design, not too grim but neither too playful, so I after firstly goind with a reddish background, I finally decided to choose a simple, but visually appealing blueish background image, and white text with black border to ease the effect of the heavy subject.
+While the blue shade of the site is rather dark blue, but with some glowing parts and white fonts, the page gives a rassuring, calm atmosphere, emphasizing the importance of being prepared and stable in a dangerous context.
 * Font Selection
   * The main font type was chosen with [Google Fonts](https://fonts.google.com/) and is used across the whole of the website: [Cagliostro](https://fonts.google.com/specimen/Cagliostro?query=Cagliostro).
 This is a well readable font type which yet gives a practical, yet personal feeling feeling which I found suitable for the subject of the site : the topic itself is pragmatic, but the circonstances are very personal.
 ### 7. Code Structure and Database